 Step 5: Choose your project timeline software

-You can always track your project timeline in a spreadsheet or via another manual method, but it’s far easier to plug it into a project timeline software that updates in real-time.
-This helps you to avoid overlapping tasks and makes sure everyone stays on the ball at all times.
+You can always track your project timeline in a spreadsheet or via another manual method, but it’s far easier to plug it into a project timeline software that updates in real time.
+This helps you avoid overlapping tasks and ensures everyone stays on the ball.

 Step 6: Plot each task on your timeline

 Bring your project to life by mapping out each task on your timeline.
-Make a note of any dependencies - for example, in the logo design project, the colour palette research needs to take place before any design work begins - and plot them accordingly.
+Note any task dependencies (for example, in the logo design project, the color palette research needs to take place before any design work begins) and plot them accordingly.